scharamoose/In-a-galaxy-far-far-away/README.md

 As the collection of starships is provided over a number of seperate pages, I decided to call and displayed the response asynchronously.

-In addition, I have included a number of unit tests included within the project, which assert various inputs, valid or otherwise.
-I have also included a test to verify that the URL supplied returns a successful response.
+In addition, I have included a number of unit tests within the project.
+These will verify the behavior of the code in response to standard, boundary, and incorrect cases of input data.

+I have also included tests to verify that the URL supplied returns a successful response and to validate the calculation of number of stops required.

 NuGet Packages
 --------------
 The project already includes **Newtonsoft.Json v10.0.2**, which should be restored during the build process.

-If not, this will need to be installed via the **NuGet Package Manager**
+If not, this will need to be installed via the **NuGet Package Manager**, under the **Tools** menu in Visual Studio.

-Running the console application
+Executing the console application
 -------------------------------
 You may run **[F5]** the application from either **Visual Studio** or you can locate and run the **InAGalaxyFarFarFarAway** application from the bin folder for your chosen solution configuration.